Bodhidharma's Shoe, Transcript with Notes,

 A stiff spring wind has risen

-Rattling the dry gourds on the east wall.
+Rattling the dry gourds on the eastern wall.

 THE KITCHEN AT BODHI MANDA